-Fall Winter Spring Year 1 Biostatistics 200A Biostatistics 200B Biostatistics 200C Biostatistics 216 Biostatistics 202A Biostatistics 202B Biostatistics 203A and/or Public Health C201 Biostatistics 203B and/or Biostatistics elective Biostatistics 402A 0201 Diostatistics etective Epidemiology 100 or Biostatistics elective - M.S.
-Comprehensive Exam - Given at the beginning of fall term of Year 2 Scope of exam: 200A, B, C, 202A, B (see page 15) Year 2 Biostatistics elective Biostatistics elective Biostatistics 244 Biostatistics elective or Public Health C201(if not previously taken) Biostatistics elective Biostatistics 596 Biostatistics 402B Biostatistics elective Epidemiology 100 (if not previously taken) Biostatistics elective Biostat 402B is taken once during the second year (the quarter is determined at the beginning of fall term).
-Courses that count toward the Biostat elective requirement are: courses in the 200 series with course numbers of 203 and above, and no more than one course from the 400 series (see pages 49-50).
+Fall Winter Spring Year 1 Biostatistics 200A Biostatistics 200B Biostatistics 200C Biostatistics 216 Biostatistics 202A Biostatistics 202B Biostatistics 203A and/or Public Health Biostatistics 203B and/or Biostatistics 402A 0201 Epidemiology 100 or Biostatistics elective - M.S.
+Comprehensive Exam - Given at the beginning of fall term of Year 2 Scope of exam: 200A, B, C, 202A, B (see page 15) Year 2 Biostatistics elective Biostatistics elective Biostatistics 244 Biostatistics elective or Public Health C201(if not previously taken) Biostatistics elective Biostatistics 596 Biostatistics 402B Biostatistics elective Epidemiology 100 (if not previously taken) Biostatistics elective Biostat 402B is taken once during the s Courses that count toward the Biostat el of 203 and above, and no more than one econd year (the quarter is determined at ective requirement are: courses in the 20 course from the 400 series (see pages 4 the beginning of fall term).
+00 series with course numbers 9-50).